Tartan Field- OMF, Offshore North Sea

 Overview

 VJN Engineering Consultancy UK Limited, along with LR Senergy was contracted by an Oil & Gas Producing Company operating in Caspian Sea to investigate the potential for water hammer effect emanating from abrupt valve closure during water injection.
-The study also evaluated the potential for sand production in producer wells along with determining minimum flowrates for optimal production with minimal solids production and transportation.

 Objectives